culanomeara/adventureswithwood/README.md

 [Back to top](<#contents>)

 ### Authorisation

 #### Sign Up

-A user can navigate to the sign up page via the site navigation bars if they are not logged in.
+A user can navigate to the sign-up page via the site navigation bars if they are not logged in.
 The Adventures With Wood sign up page is a built-in template from the [Django Allauth Package](https://django-allauth.readthedocs.io/en/latest/installation.html).
 Allauth provides the basic functionality for the user authorisation used in Adventures With Wood.
 However, the basic allauth template have been customised and styled to match the site design.
-Once a user submits the form correctly they are redirected back to the homepage as a logged in user.
+Once a user submits the form correctly, they are redirected back to the homepage as a logged in user.
 For each action, they are notified of that action: via a message at the top of the page.
 These messages can be removed by clicking on the X.

 - Sign Up Form
 ![Sign Up](media/readme/images/sign_up_form.png)